 The jar of overnight oats featured in this post happens to be one of my favorite combos: Vanilla Blueberry (full recipe below).
 I used 1/2 a scoop of this vanilla protein powder as my sweetener and blueberries as my extra fruit layer.
 After it sat overnight, I topped it off with fresh bluebs, almond butter, and NOW Foods Crunchy Clusters.

-I first had these Cran-Blueberry Crunchy Clusters when I went to the NOW Foods Immersion event last month and was instantly hooked.
+I first had these Cran-Blueberry Crunchy Clusters when I went to the NOW Foods Immersion event a few years ago and was instantly hooked.

 They’re made from the finest dry-roasted cashews, almonds and pistachios, dried cranberries and blueberries, sesame seeds and a touch of rice malt, cane syrup and sea salt for the perfect balance of salty, sweet, crunchy goodness.
 They really bring an little extra somethin’ somethin’ to an already awesomely tastetacular (totally making that a word) breakfast.